grgil/hamadi-adrd/README.md

 **Phase 5: Age-Stratified Comparison Analysis** (`adrd_sdoh.py` - `create_age_match()`)

-Investigated whether low SDOH documentation rates in ADRD populations (1.2%, 2020) reflected ADRD-specific screening gaps or broader age-related patterns.
+Investigated whether low inpatient SDOH documentation rates in ADRD populations (1.34%, 2020) reflected ADRD-specific screening gaps or broader age-related patterns.
 Implemented age-matched comparison between ADRD and non-ADRD inpatients across five age groups (50-64, 65-74, 75-84, 85-99, 100+), controlling for care setting.
-2020 analysis revealed SDOH documentation declines sharply with age regardless of ADRD status — dropping approximately 6-fold from 5.8% in ages 50-64 to 0.8% in ages 85-99.
-Within each age stratum, ADRD and non-ADRD rates were nearly identical, indicating the apparent disparity between inpatient ADRD (1.48% overall) and general inpatient populations (3.75% overall) reflects age composition differences rather than cognitive status.
+Results are summarized in Key Findings.

 ---

 ## Key Findings

-**SDOH documentation declines sharply with age.** 2020 age-stratified analysis revealed documentation rates drop approximately 6-fold from working-age (5.8% in ages 50-64) to elderly populations (0.8% in ages 85+).
-Within each age stratum, ADRD and non-ADRD rates are nearly identical, indicating the apparent disparity between ADRD (1.48% overall) and general populations (3.75% overall) reflects age composition differences rather than ADRD-specific screening gaps.
+**SDOH documentation declines sharply with age.** 2020 inpatient age-stratified analysis revealed inpatient SDOH documentation rates drop approximately 6-fold from working-age (5.8% in ages 50-64) to elderly populations (0.8% in ages 85+).
+Within each age stratum, ADRD and non-ADRD rates are nearly identical, indicating the apparent disparity between inpatient ADRD (1.34% overall) and general inpatient populations reflects age composition differences rather than ADRD-specific screening gaps.
 This pattern holds consistently across all three years.

-**Housing dominates documented SDOH, representing 50-63% of all codes** across populations—substantially more prevalent than employment (5-8.5%), family/household issues (2.8-8.8%), or other social factors.
-ADRD patients are overwhelmingly inpatient (89.4% (2020) of ADRD+SDOH encounters vs 64.8% for Any_SDOH), suggesting different care patterns and potentially different screening workflows.
+**Housing dominates documented SDOH in both populations** — representing 53-63% of Any_SDOH codes and 36-45% of ADRD+SDOH codes across years — substantially more prevalent than employment (4-13% across years and populations), family/household issues (2-11% across years and populations), or other social factors.
+ADRD patients are overwhelmingly inpatient (92.6% of ADRD+SDOH encounters vs 65.8% for Any_SDOH, 2020), suggesting different care patterns and potentially different screening workflows.

 **SDOH documentation is increasing temporally across all age groups.** The Any_SDOH population grew 44% from 2020 to 2022 (150k → 217k encounters) while ADRD prevalence remained stable.
 This temporal trend is visible across both ADRD and non-ADRD populations with proportional increases in all age strata.

-**Population demographics reveal distinct age and payer profiles.** Any_SDOH patients are younger (mean age 47.8 vs 81.8 (2020) for Any_ADRD) with Medicaid as top payer (23.4% (2020) vs 56.5% Medicare for ADRD).
-ADRD+SDOH represents the intersection: older than general SDOH, with Any_SDOH skewing male (63%) while ADRD+SDOH is nearly even (51.2% male, 2020)
+**Population demographics reveal distinct age and payer profiles (2020).** Any_SDOH patients are younger (mean age 47.4 vs 81.8 for Any_ADRD) with Medicaid as top payer (22.7% vs 56.6% Medicare for ADRD).
+ADRD+SDOH represents the intersection: older than general SDOH, with Any_SDOH strongly male-skewed (66.5%) while ADRD+SDOH is more modestly so (57.0% male).

 ---